How is the SNP making maternity services better?

 The vast majority of women in Scotland receive safe, high quality, compassionate care, but, where concerns are identified, the Scottish Government expect Boards to act immediately to put things right.

-As the Scottish Government the SNP is increasing midwife numbers, providing record funding to NHS Boards, and establishing a new Maternity and Neonatal Oversight Group to strengthen services.
+The SNP is increasing midwife numbers, providing record funding to NHS Boards, and establishing a new Maternity and Neonatal Oversight Group to strengthen services.

-The Scottish Government has also commissioned Healthcare Improvement to develop Maternity Standards to drive improvement in care, which will be published in early 2026.
+And the SNP in government has also commissioned Healthcare Improvement to develop Maternity Standards to drive improvement in care, which will be published in early 2026.

 In Scotland, we’ve chosen to act now – not wait for a lengthy review process.

-Scotland is already taking practical, evidence-based action to strengthen maternity care.
+With the SNP in government, Scotland is already taking practical, evidence-based action to strengthen maternity care.

 This ensures that lessons are learned quickly, and improvements are made without delay.

-Scottish independent, unannounced inspections by Healthcare Improvement Scotland are identifying issues on the ground and driving real improvements immediately.
+Independent, unannounced inspections by Healthcare Improvement Scotland are identifying issues on the ground and driving real improvements immediately.

-Scotland is already taking practical, evidence-based action to strengthen maternity care.
+Under an SNP government, Scotland is already taking practical, evidence-based action to strengthen maternity care.
 This ensures that lessons are learned quickly, and improvements are made without delay.

 This programme is working exactly as intended – identifying where improvements are needed and holding services to account.